waldokilian2/Dall-E-Llama/README.md

 Dall-E Llama is a modern, interactive AI chat application designed to be a versatile tool for developers.
 It features a sleek, responsive user interface built with React, TypeScript, and Tailwind CSS, leveraging `shadcn/ui` components for a polished look and feel.

 Key features include:
+*   **AI Agent Selection:** A landing page to fetch and display available AI agents (N8N workflows) from a configurable endpoint.
-*   **AI Chat Integration:** Connects to an N8N webhook for AI agent communication, allowing for dynamic and intelligent responses.
+*   **AI Chat Integration:** Connects to a selected N8N webhook for AI agent communication, allowing for dynamic and intelligent responses.
 *   **File Uploads:** Supports attaching `.txt`, `.pdf`, `.doc`, and `.docx` files to messages, enabling context-rich conversations.
-*   **Customizable Settings:** Users can configure the N8N webhook URL, enable/disable file uploads, and set a response timeout directly within the application.
+*   **Customizable Settings:** Users can enable/disable file uploads and set a response timeout directly within the chat interface.
 *   **Theme Toggle:** Switch between light and dark modes for a personalized experience.
 *   **Suggested Actions:** AI can provide suggested follow-up actions as interactive chips.
 *   **Copy AI Responses:** Easily copy AI-generated text to your clipboard.